 A thoughtful shepherd used bales of straw to protect the area around his lambs.
 Explore how you can arrange the bales.

 What do the numbers shaded in blue on this hundred square have in common?
 What do you notice about the pink numbers?
 How about the shaded numbers in the other squares?

 Nina must cook some pasta for 15 minutes but she only has a 7-minute sand-timer and an 11-minute sand-timer.
 How can she use these timers to measure exactly 15 minutes?

-Place the numbers 1 to 8 in the circles so that no consecutive
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 A merchant brings four bars of gold to a jeweller.
 How can the jeweller use the scales just twice to identify the lighter, fake bar?

 Only one side of a two-slice toaster is working.
 What is the quickest way to toast both sides of three slices of bread?

 In this game for two players, you throw two dice and find the product.
 How many shapes can you draw on the grid which have that area or perimeter?

 In this matching game, you have to decide how long different events take.